hphelion/documentation/cloudos/manage.operational-dashboard.environment-tab.md

 # Operational Dashboard: Environment Tab

 The Environment tab contains the following panels on which you begin the installation process on the Operational Dashboard.
-On these panels, you set up your cloud environment and complete the HP Cloud OS Administration node installation.
+On these panels, you set up your cloud environment and complete the HP Helion Cloud OS Administration node installation.
 For the installation process, you must complete each panel in the order they are displayed.

 * [Prerequisites](#prerequisites)